AnoopGanesh28/customer-churn-prediction/README.md

 # 🚀 Customer Churn Prediction

-A powerful machine learning project built with Python and XGBoost, designed to predict whether a customer is likely to churn.
+A machine learning project built with Python and XGBoost, designed to predict whether a customer is likely to churn.
 This project allows users to input customer data and quickly get predictions, making it a great showcase for AI/ML internship portfolios.

 ---

-## ✨ Key Features
+## Key Features

-🧮 **Accurate Churn Prediction:** Uses a trained XGBoost model to classify customers as churn or no churn.
+* **Accurate Churn Prediction:** Uses a trained XGBoost model to classify customers as churn or no churn.
-📊 **Handles Categorical and Numeric Data:** Supports both one-hot encoded categorical features and numeric values.
+* **Handles Categorical and Numeric Data:** Supports both one-hot encoded categorical features and numeric values.
-💻 **Interactive Input:** Recruiters or users can enter customer details directly in the terminal for predictions.
+* **Interactive Input:** Recruiters or users can enter customer details directly in the terminal for predictions.
-📁 **CSV Input Support:** Predict churn for multiple customers at once using CSV files.
+* **CSV Input Support:** Predict churn for multiple customers at once using CSV files.
-🧾 **Preprocessing & Feature Management:** Ensures new data matches the model’s training features, avoiding errors.
+* **Preprocessing & Feature Management:** Ensures new data matches the model’s training features, avoiding errors.
-✅ **Ready-to-Use:** Includes trained model and all necessary feature columns for easy testing.
+* **Ready-to-Use:** Includes trained model and all necessary feature columns for easy testing.

 ---

-## 💻 Tech Stack
+## Tech Stack

 * **Backend / ML:** Python, Pandas, XGBoost, Joblib
 * **Data Handling:** CSV, DataFrames